sailfishos/docs.sailfishos.org/Develop/Ambience/README.md

 In the settings for the Sailfish Browser, you can select if the browser should use a light theme, dark theme or follow the Ambience.
 The dark mode will only work if the website supports a dark theme.
-It might be possible to create an Ambience that will make the browser follow the theme for dark mode.
+It is be possible to create an Ambience that will make the browser follow the theme for dark mode.